pvankranenburg/MTCFeatures/docsrc/v1.1/source/melodyrepresentation.rst

 	  -
 	  - Expectancy of the note according to Factor 2 (pitchreversal) of the two-factor reduction of Narmour's (1990) IR by Schellenberg (1997).

+References
+^^^^^^^^^^

+* Cambouropoulos, E. (2001).
+The Local Boundary Detection Model (LBDM) and its Application in the Study of Expressive Timing.
+In *Proceedings of the International Computer Music Conference,* Havana.
+* Frankland, B.W. & Cohen, A.J.
+(2004).
+Parsing of Melody: Quantification and Testing of the Local Grouping Rules of Lerdahl and Jackendoff’s A Generative Theory of Tonal Music. *Music Perception,* 21(4), 499-543.
+* Narmour, E. (1990). *The Analysis and Cognition of Basic Melodic Structures - The Implication-Realization Model.* Chicago and London: The University of Chicago Press.
+* Nestke, A. & Noll, T. (2001).
+Inner Metric Analysis.
+In Haluska, J. (ed.), *Music and Mathematics* (91–111).
+Bratislava: Tatra Mountains Publications.
+* Schellenberg, E.G. (1997).
+Simplifying the Implication-Realization Model of Melodic Expectancy. *Music Perception: An Interdisciplinary Journal* 14(3), 295-318.